 - At Oracle's end of the IPSec VPN is a virtual router called a dynamic routing gateway, which is the gateway into your VCN from your on-premises network.
 Whether you're using an IPSec VPN or Oracle Cloud Infrastructure FastConnect private virtual circuits to connect your on-premises network and VCN, the traffic goes through the DRG.
 For more information, see Dynamic Routing Gateways (DRGs).

 - A network engineer might think of the DRG as the VPN headend.
 After creating a DRG, you must attach it to your VCN, using either the Console or API.
 You must also add one or more route rules that route traffic from the VCN to the DRG.
-Without that DRG attachment and the route rules, traffic will not flow between your VCN and on-premises network.
+Without that DRG attachment and the route rules, traffic does not flow between your VCN and on-premises network.
 At any time, you can detach the DRG from your VCN but maintain all the remaining VPN components.
 You can then reattach the DRG, or attach it to another VCN.

 - ipsec connection